lm-sys/RouteLLM/README.md

 4. `mf`: Uses a matrix factorization model trained on the preference data.
 5. `random`: Randomly routes to either model.

-While these routers have been trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair, we have found that these routers generalize well to other strong and weak model pairs as well (see Section 4.4 of our paper).

-For the full details of how these routers were trained, please refer to our [paper](https://arxiv.org/abs/2406.18665).
+While these routers have been trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair, we have found that these routers generalize well to other strong and weak model pairs as well.
+For the full details regarding these routers, please refer to our [paper](https://arxiv.org/abs/2406.18665).

 ## Configuration